ecomfe/veui/packages/veui-theme-one/README.md

 # veui-theme-one

-Baidu One Design theme for VEUI.
+Theme ONE DESIGN of VEUI.

 ## Installation